How to Plant, Grow, and Care for Pussy Willows

 While we recommend well-draining soil for most plants, pussy willows don’t need it.
 They do have wide-spreading roots, so soil that is very clay-like may cause the plants to grow slowly.
 This may be preferable for those planting in smaller areas.

-For faster growth, the best choice of soil is one that is:
+For faster growth, the best choice of soil is one that is rich, fertile, easy to penetrate with a large root mass, and filled with lots of organic material to hold water.

 Use the above guidelines to develop soil for container-grown trees.
 Pussy willows can grow in sandy soil, but they often don’t grow as large as they could in richer soil conditions.
 It all depends on the amount of water they have.

-In parts of the northeastern United States, they grow along river banks or in areas with standing water…sandy soil or not.
-To keep your soil moist, spread 2-4″ of mulch around your pussy willow.
+In parts of the northeastern United States, they grow along river banks or in areas with standing water… sandy soil or not.
+To keep your soil moist, spread two to four inches of mulch around your pussy willow.

 Fertilizer

-If you’re growing yours in a container, you’ll need to fertilize it.
+If you’re growing yours in a container, you must fertilize it.
 Either a balanced liquid fertilizer or a granular fertilizer will work.
 If you’re using a granular fertilizer, sprinkle it away from the trunk towards the edge of your container.
 If you’re using a liquid fertilizer, apply it beside the trunk.

 When planting in the ground, you don’t need to fertilize.
 Its roots will extend quite a ways out and find better soil.
 Regular applications of compost or leaf mold mulch spread out around the base is about all it’ll need to thrive.

-Adding your compost is simple: spread a thick layer from the trunk to about 3′ from the trunk.
+Adding your compost is simple: spread a thick layer from the trunk to about three feet from the trunk.
 Over time, it provides vital nutrients to your plant’s roots.
 If you don’t want your tree to get out of hand, avoid fertilizing.

 Pruning

-If you want long, straight stalks for use in floral arrangements, choose coppice pruning.
-In this style of pruning, you take the entire plant off at 6-12″ off the ground, leaving just the trunk in place.
+If you want long, straight stalks for floral arrangements, choose coppice pruning.
+In this style of pruning, you remove the entire plant six to twelve inches off the ground, leaving just the trunk in place.

 As new shoots form, they will become long, straight stalks.
 You can train them to form a living arch by adding rigid wire or framing.
 Or, you can harvest them for flower arrangements!